thomasbattram/thesis/index/thesis.knit.md

 The R package, along with installation instructions and examples are available at https://github.com/ewascatalog/ewascatalog-r/.
 Once installed, the database can be queried directly in R using the “ewascatalog()” function similar to the website: simply supply the function with  a CpG site, gene, genome position or trait and the function returns the same output as is downloadable from the website.

 ## Discussion
-In this chapter, a database of previously published EWAS and the full summary statistics of 418 newly performed EWAS within ALSPAC and GEO has been established.
+In this chapter, a database of previously published EWAS and the full summary statistics of 427 newly performed EWAS within ALSPAC and GEO has been established.
 This is freely available for all researchers to use and provides a platform to explore what information has been gained from EWAS as well as a platform that can be used to pool all existing data to gain new insights into both the EWAS study itself and how DNA methylation associates with traits.
-Despite the fact The EWAS Atlas has similar aims to The EWAS Catalog, latter provides full summary statistics, extra information and a user-friendly platform to enable more downstream analyses.
+Despite the fact The EWAS Atlas has similar aims to The EWAS Catalog, the latter provides full summary statistics, extra information and a user-friendly platform to enable more downstream analyses.

 The EWAS catalog team will continue to collate and upload newly published EWAS and further increase the number of full summary statistics on the website by performing additional EWAS on available datasets and by inviting EWAS authors to provide full summary statistics.
 Currently work is ongoing to include additional functionality to allow users to easily and systematically compare their EWAS findings to EWAS in the database.
 With this full summary data, it is possible to make greater strides into discovering the epigenetic architecture of traits.

-Therefore, despite the fact no extra information about EWAS was presented in this chapter, a platform has been made that easily enables us to explore 1) what information has been gained from EWAS and 2) the relationship between DNA methylation and all traits.
-This will be explored in the next chapters.
+Therefore, despite the fact no extra information about EWAS was presented in this chapter, a platform has been made that enables us to explore 1) what information has been gained from EWAS and 2) what could explain EWAS associations.
+This will be explored in the next chapter.

 <!--chapter:end:03-ewas_catalog.Rmd-->